WDI-SEA/notes/15-python/python-adjacent-topics/readme.md

 ### Raspberry Pi

 The Raspberry Pi is a credit-card sized computer with lots of potential uses.
-It plus into a mouse, keyboard, and display (such as a TV or monitor).
+It plugs into a mouse, keyboard, and display (such as a TV or monitor).